JaydenPal/State-Pattern-Elevator/README.md

 as buttons on an elevator.
 A user selects a number representing the floor they would like to go to and the approproate actions and state changes are then made.

+Also included is a simple UML diagram of the project.

 # Reflection
 This code is only meant to handle the pressing of a single button at a time so buttons arent queued up as they are pressed.
 The reason for this was that it was simply beyond the scope of the assignment